Mercury Villager: Powertrain

-The second-generation Villager received a new V6 engine, again supplied by Nissan.
-For 1999, the 3.3L VG33E V6 replaced the previous 3.0L V6; producing 170 hp, the engine was shared with Nissan light trucks and SUVs in the United States.
-A Jatco-supplied 4-speed automatic was the sole transmission paired with the engine.
+The second-generation Villager again sourced its powertrain from Nissan, with its V6 enlarged to 3.3L (becoming the VG33E), producing 170hp; the engine was shared with Nissan light trucks and SUVs in the United States.
+As before, a Jatco-supplied 4-speed automatic was the sole transmission paired with the engine.

 Body design

-While sharing its wheelbase with its predecessor, the second-generation Villager was five inches longer than its predecessor; slightly larger than the Toyota Sienna, the Villager was approximately six inches shorter than the extended-length GM and Chrysler minivans (and the Ford Windstar).
-In contrast to its competitors (except the Chrysler Town & Country), the second-generation Villager/Quest was sold solely with two sliding doors, abandoning the previous single side-door configuration.
+The second-generation Villager again was offered solely as a passenger van (in contrast to the Ford Windstar) and in a single body length (in contrast to both Chrysler and GM minivans).
+Five inches longer than the previous generation, the Villager was slightly larger than the Toyota Sienna.
+The single sliding door layout was retired, with all examples produced with two sliding doors.

-While again sharing most body stampings, the exterior of the second-generation Quest and Villager were designed separately, with Ford designer Moray Callum responsible for the exterior of the Villager.
-In place of the chrome-ringed horizontal grille, the Villager adopted a waterfall-style grille (with a much larger Mercury emblem); the rear fascia was given a red trim panel between the taillamps (with amber turn signals).
-Several design features from the first generation made a return, including the design of the exterior door handles and the two-way rear liftgate.
+Though the Villager and Quest shared the majority of their body stampings, the exteriors of the two vehicles were developed separately in the United States, with Ford designer Moray Callum responsible for the exterior of the Villager.
+The chrome-ringed horizontal grille was replaced by an oval waterfall-style grille topped by a horizontal trim bar (housing the Mercury emblem); in contrast to the Quest, the Villager was styled with a red trim panel between the taillamps (with amber turn signals).
+Though restyled slightly, the roofline retained much of its previous design; the integrated door handles and the two-way rear liftgate also made their return.

 Carrying over the reconfigurable 3rd-row seat design from the previous generation, the cargo area was revised with the addition of a removable parcel shelf.
 For 2000, a 3-person 2nd-row seat was introduced (increasing capacity to 8) as an option.
 As a $1,295 option, a rear-seat entertainment system was introduced, including a flip-down LCD screen connected to a VCR or video-game console.

 For 2001, the front and rear fascias were revised; the Mercury emblem was centered and enlarged on the grille and liftgate (the foglamps were changed to round lenses).
 The instrument panel was redesigned (the electronic instrument panel returned as an option).

 Trim

 Abandoning the GS/LS trim nomenclature used by the previous generation, the second-generation Villager was offered in three trim levels: Villager, Villager Sport, and Villager Estate; the special-edition Nautica trim was discontinued.

 Externally, the standard Villager was offered in monochromatic colors or with a silver lower body; the Sport was painted with a gray lower body and received upgraded suspension settings and larger wheels and tires.
 The Estate was distinguished by a gold lower body, wheels, and badging.